Azure/aca-dotnet-workshop/docs/aca/12-optimize-containers/index.md

 ### 1. Optimizing Containers

-Azure Container Apps makes it simply to quickly become effective with containers.
+Azure Container Apps makes it simple to quickly become effective with containers.
 But even a managed container platform requires hygiene and can benefit greatly from smaller containers.

 In this module, we will look into the benefits of optimized containers such as: